Goals of the Camp Washington Business Association

 JOIN the Camp Washington Business Association!

-We hope to build in 2018 on these outstanding accomplishments of 2017:
+The CWBA hopes to build in 2019 on these outstanding accomplishments of 2018:

 - Obtained Cincinnati Planning Commission and Cincinnati City Council approvals of the neighborhood-developed “Made in Camp” Comprehensive Plan and have begun its implementation.

-- Advocate issues for the Camp, including the Western Hills Viaduct project, the historic Crosley building redevelopment, graffiti and nuisance abatements, and traffic safety issues, and the location of the new CPD District 5 Headquarters.
+- Advocated issues for the Camp, including the Western Hills Viaduct project, the historic Crosley building redevelopment, graffiti and nuisance abatements, traffic safety issues, and the location of the new CPD District 5 Headquarters.

-- Worked closely with District 5 police to reduce crime in the area by 14%, making Camp Washington the safest neighborhood in District 5.
+- Worked closely with District 5 police to reduce crime in the area, making Camp Washington the safest neighborhood in District 5.

 Proceeds from CWBA golf outings allow the Camp Washington Community Board to renovate and sell homes like these two on Sidney Avenue.

-Each year for the past eleven years the Camp Washington Business Association (CWBA) has been both a listener and a voice representing the Camp Washington community.
+Each year for the past thirteen years, the Camp Washington Business Association (CWBA) has been both a listener and a voice representing the Camp Washington community.
 Below is a list of works in progress:

 - Works closely with Cincinnati Police (we have the lowest crime rate in the City).